yasminSarbaoui93/ai-experiments/autogen/README.md

 ## Experiment: Interacting with a Database via SQL

-Give the agents the `run_query(sql: str)` function as a potential tool to call, and ask questions about the database, that require filtering via SQL queries.
+Give the agents the `run_query(sql: str)` and `get_tables()` functions as a potential tools to call, and ask questions about the database, that require filtering via SQL queries.

 ```bash
 python sql.py